Please watch the video below titled PHS dual credit info 2.23.21 for all the info you need to know about registering for dual credit

 Students should talk to their counselor about what class(es) they wants to pursue for dual credit.
 Students should be self motivated students and able to work independently without the supervision of a teacher.
 Classes are online and most of the subject matter will consist of reading and writing a response to what the student has read and reading other students work and responding to it, as well as taking exams.
 Students should have reliable computer and internet access at home.
 Students should be able to devote at least 9 hours a week to each dual credit course in which they enroll.

-Student must QUALIFY to take a dual credit class by taking and passing the required sections of the TSI test.
+Student must QUALIFY to take a dual credit class by taking and passing the required sections of the TSIA test.
 Cost is $15 for the first time they test and $5 to retest a section.
-Tests are being administered on Tuesdays/Thursday during FOCUS or off periods in the counseling office.
-Students need to stop by the counseling office with their $15 to sign up and pay for the TSI test.
+Students interested in dual credit should request a meeting with their counselor to see if they need to take the TSIA test.
+If they do, their counselor will direct them to sign up for a test date/time.
 If your student is an 11th grader, they may be exempt from the TSI if they made a qualifying score on their STAAR EOC tests or SAT test.
 They should check with their counselor to see if they are exempt.

 Complete an application online through Apply Texas to Delmar College.
 See instructions below.
 Students should follow those specific instructions and not try to do the Apply Texas without them.